Kwame Nkrumah: Opposition to tribalism

-During his tenure as Prime Minister and then President, Nkrumah succeeded in reducing the political importance of the local chieftaincy (e.g., the Akan chiefs and the Asantehene).
+During his tenure as Prime Minister and then first President, Nkrumah succeeded in reducing the political importance of the local chieftaincy (e.g., the Akan chiefs and the Asantehene).
 These chiefs had maintained authority during colonial rule through collaboration with the British authorities; in fact, they were sometimes favored over the local intelligentsia, who made trouble for the British with organizations like the Aborigines' Rights Protection Society.
 The Convention People's Party had a strained relationship with the chiefs when it came to power, and this relationship became more hostile as the CPP incited political opposition chiefs and criticized the institution as undemocratic.
 Acts passed in 1958 and 1959 gave the government more power to dis-stool chiefs directly, and proclaimed government of stool land – and revenues.
 These policies alienated the chiefs and led them to looking favorably on the overthrow of Nkrumah and his Party.

 Increased power of the Convention People's Party

 In 1962, three younger members of the CPP were brought up on charges of taking part in a plot to blow up Nkrumah's car in a motorcade.
 The sole evidence against the alleged plotters was that they rode in cars well behind Nkrumah's car.
 When the defendants were acquitted, Nkrumah sacked the chief judge of the state security court, then got the CPP-dominated parliament to pass a law allowing a new trial.
 At this second trial, all three men were convicted and sentenced to death, though these sentences were subsequently commuted to life imprisonment.
 Shortly afterward, the constitution was amended to give the president the power to summarily remove judges at all levels.

-In 1964, Nkrumah proposed a constitutional amendment which would make the CPP the only legal party, with Nkrumah as president for life of both nation and party.
+In 1964, Nkrumah proposed a constitutional amendment that would make the CPP the only legal party, with Nkrumah as president for life of both nation and party.
 The amendment passed with 99.91 percent of the vote, an implausibly high total that led observers to condemn the vote as "obviously rigged".
 Ghana had effectively been a one-party state since independence.
 The amendment transformed Nkrumah's presidency into a de facto legal dictatorship.